rtohid/phyfleaux/README.md

    <!-- * It might be beneficial to assume the initial memory layout in 1-d. -->

 #### Description
-Given a valid Python code, and specification of the system, generate distributed PhySL code, where:
+Given a valid Python code and specification of the system, generate distributed PhySL code, where:
 * Each PhySL primitive can run on one or more nodes.
-* There is a cost function associated to each PhySL function, a.k.a., task.
+* There is a cost function associated to each PhySL function, a.k.a., Task.

 assign time-step and target node (each could be a range) to each task so the cost function is minimized.